ellaisys/aws-cognito/README_MFA.md

 Also, configure below keys into the .env file to change the default setting.
  - The **AWS_COGNITO_MFA_SETUP** should be set to MFA_ENABLED to enable the MFA feature.
 The default value is MFA_NONE resulting into disabled MFA functionality.
  - The **AWS_COGNITO_MFA_TYPE** can have values SOFTWARE_TOKEN_MFA (default) for the Software Token and SMS_MFA for the SMS based TOTP.

-The configuration to send out the SMS needs to be carried out in AWS and costs additional as per the AWS SNS pricing standards.
+   The provider configuration to send out the SMS needs to be carried out in AWS and costs additional as per the AWS SNS pricing.
+For more details refer this [AWS link](https://aws.amazon.com/sns/sms-pricing/)

 ```php